Dannyb48/ospclientsdk/README.md

 #### Low Level API

 You can use the function **run_raw_command** to explicitly run full commands.
-You can pass in a string directly.
-This commmand might be useful for new commands or if there are problems with normalizing the options without having to setup subprocess boilerplate code.
+This will allow you to pass in a string directly.

+This commmand might be useful if there are problems with the clientshell normalizing the options or if you want to leverage the underlying shell to chain together commands and do some complex processing without having to setup subprocess boilerplate code yourself.

-Note it's not recommended to use this function very often as it can prove unsafe since there isn't any string checking.
+Note since we aren't doing any string checking make sure you aren't passing in anything unsafe for the underlying shell to execute.
+Also make sure to escape your command properly.
 ```python
 from ospclientsdk import ClientShell